Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 ## Conclusion and next steps

 Operating system development is a painful undertaking.
-Even when it involves an already matured kernel like Linux.
+Even when it involves learning to read and make small changes to the codebase of an already matured kernel like Linux.
 The ability to quickly run the kernel in a VM like QEMU and attach GDB to it for debugging makes the experience less of a pain.

 For next steps, I will be diving into [Understanding the Linux Kernel](https://amzn.eu/d/cmMIN5d).
-The book is dated, but I expect it to be sufficient in getting me from kernel noob, to being ready to fearlessly hack the kernel(if such a state of mind is even possible).
-You might be seeing more posts from me on the Linux kernel internals as I progress through the book and dive into the implementation(in code) of the kernel.
+The book is dated, but I expect it to be sufficient in getting me from kernel noob, to being ready to hack the kernel.
+You might be seeing more posts from me on the Linux kernel internals as I progress through the book and dive into the implementation of the kernel.

 Thanks for following along.